bootstrap-ruby/bootstrap_form/README.md

 </form>
 ```

-The current exception to specifying an id are for the "collection" helpers.
+The current exception to specifying an id are for the .
+Because the "collection" helpers
-Because they generate multiple elements that require multiple ids,
+generate multiple elements that require multiple ids,
+you can't use the approach of specifying the ID explicitly.
-you need to rely on the default id generation.
+You need to rely on the default id generation.

 Another result of the lack of default DOM ids
 is that text fields AND OTHERS TBD